Purpura: Types, What It Looks Like & How to Treat

-Purpura are characterized by red or purple spots on the skin that do not disappear when pressed.
-These spots are caused by an accumulation of blood below the skin due to blood vessel inflammation.
-Purpura are more common in children, but can occur at any age.
+Purpura are red or purple spots on the skin that are caused by the accumulation of blood below the skin.
+They usually do not disappear when pressed, and can occur at any age.

-Purpura can appear for many reasons, and depending on the cause, treatment may or may not ne necessary.
+Purpura are usually related to blood vessel inflammation, but can appear for many reasons.
+Depending on the underlying cause, treatment may or may not ne necessary.
 In children, purpura disappear without any specific treatment, although in adults, they can turn into a chronic problem that appear and disappear.

-The spots from associated with purpura can vary in size.
+Purpura spots can vary in size.
 They are referred to as petechiae when they are 1 to 2 mm in diameter, and as ecchymosis when they are over 1 cm in diameter.
-If spots appear, the doctor should assess them as well as other symptoms to determine the type of purpura noted and the best possible treatment.
+If you notice red or purple spots on your skin, you should see your doctor for assessment and treatment as needed.

 Types of purpura

-There are many types of purpura that are vary depending on their cause.
+There are many types of purpura that vary depending on their cause.
 The main types include:

 1. Henöch-Schönlein purpura